Skip to main content

 Two Lenses, Complete Visibility

-AssetLab provides FCI forecasts at two critical organizational levels—giving you both geographic and technical perspectives on future capital needs:
+AssetLab provides FCI forecasts at two critical organizational levels—giving you both geographic and technical perspectives on future capital needs.

-Project condition degradation by building system type (HVAC, Electrical, Plumbing, Envelope)—understand which systems across your entire portfolio will drive capital needs in future years.
+System Class FCI Forecasts project condition degradation by building system type—HVAC, Electrical, Plumbing, Envelope.
+This helps you understand which systems across your entire portfolio will drive capital needs in future years.
+It's built for system-specific capital planning, technical prioritization, bulk replacement contracting, and facilities team resource allocation.

 Together, these forecasts answer critical questions: “Which campus will deteriorate fastest?”
 (Site view), “Are we facing an HVAC cliff organization-wide?”
 (System Class view), and “How much should we budget for electrical upgrades across all facilities?”
 (System Class + Site combined).